aesopist/control/memory-bank/protocol_reference.md

 **File Format Requirements:**
 Screenshots and image files are transmitted in PNG format, and videos in MP4 format.
 This avoids base64 encoding because:
-- Converting to base64 increases file size significantly and adds conversion overhead.
+- Converting to base64 adds conversion overhead.
 - All key external components (APIs and services) expect data in actual file formats.
 - Core modules that process images require them in PNG format for compatibility with external APIs.